 Wesley participates in the William D. Ford Federal Direct Loan Program.

 As of July 1, 2012 the only type of loan available to graduate level students is the unsubsidized Stafford loan.
-The present interest rate is fixed at 5.84%.

 - Complete FAFSA form.